SwamiKannan/Extracting-content-from-Wikidumps-XML-files/README.md

 </ul>

 ### Performance
-Parses a 127 MB wikidumps xml file with 20000 pages in 63.6 seconds.
+Parses a 127 MB wikidumps xml file with 20000 pages in 63.6 seconds (without images.
+Key bottleneck in processing time is downloading of large images.)

 ## How to run the code:
 ### 1. Download the repo